diasurgical/devilution/README.md

 *Arguments to cmake:*

 The default build type is `Debug`.
-This can be changed with `-DCMAKE_BUILD_TYPE=Release`.
+This can be changed with `-DBINARY_RELEASE=ON`.
 Independently of this, the debug mode of the Diablo engine is always enabled by default.
 It can be disabled with `-DDEBUG=OFF`.
 Finally, in debug builds the address sanitizer is enabled by default.
 This can be disabled with `-DASAN=OFF`.

 *To run the game:*